 All assignments will be further detailed below.
 Comprehension of the syllabus and class policies is essential.
 An online syllabus/course policies quiz must be taken before beginning the course.
-The quiz must be re-taken until you have achieved 100%.
-You will have several opportunities to retake the syllabus quiz (all other quizzes will only be given once).
+This quiz must be re-taken until you have achieved 100%, but all other quizzes will only be given once.